yt-project/yt/doc/source/developing/releasing.rst

 you may also need to update the recipe.
 Once you have updated the recipe, propose a pull request on github and merge it once all builds pass.

+Note that the above actions all require that you are a feedstock maintainer.
+New maintainers can be added by opening a new issue in the ``yt-feedstock`` repo using the following for the title and body: ``@conda-forge-admin, please add user @user`` (see `here <https://github.com/conda-forge/yt-feedstock/issues/102>`_ for an example), which will trigger a bot-issued PR to add the user as a feedstock maintainer.
+A current maintainer will need to approve and merge the PR.

 Announcing
 ~~~~~~~~~~